SymfonyCasts/vue/sfcasts/ep1/server-data.md

 The second option, which is a lot simpler and almost as fast, is to pass the *data* from our server into Vue.
 Literally, in the controller, we're going to load all the categories, pass them into Twig and set them on a variable that we can read in JavaScript.
-That will make the data *instantly* available: no AJAX call needed!
+That will make the data *instantly* available: no Ajax call needed!

 Ok, let's do this!
 Remember: the controller for this page is `src/Controller/ProductController.php`.
 And actually, there are *two*